spdx/spdx-3-model/model/Core/Vocabularies/ProfileIdentifierType.md

 - expandedLicensing: the element follows the expanded Licensing profile specification
 - extension: the element follows the Extension profile specification
-- licensing: the element follows the Licensing profile specification
 - lite: the element follows the Lite profile specification
 - security: the element follows the Security profile specification
 - simpleLicensing: the element follows the simple Licensing profile